 The collective power of our members’ metadata is available to use through a variety of tools and APIs—allowing anyone to search and reuse the metadata in sophisticated ways.

 Members register content with us to let the world know it exists.
 They send us information called metadata which we collect and store in a standard way.
-We make this metadata openly available via our APIs, which means people and machines can incorporate it in their research tools and services.
-Learn more about the metadata each member is depositing with us using our Participation Reports (beta).
+Metadata does not include the full-text of the content itself, just information about the content.
+The metadata includes a Digital Object Identifier (DOI) in each record, which links to the content even if it moves to a new website.
+We make this metadata openly available via our APIs and public data files, which means people and machines can incorporate it into their research tools and services.
+While we collect and distribute metadata, we do not change members’ metadata.
+Learn more about the metadata each member is depositing with us using our Participation Reports.

 Watch the introductory animation in your language: